Franz Blei

 Franz Blei (pseudonyms: Medardus, Dr. Peregrinus Steinhövel, Amadée de la Houlette, Franciscus Amadeus, Gussie Mc-Bill, Prokop Templin, Heliogabal, Nikodemus Schuster, L. O. G., Hans Adolar; January 18, 1871 – July 10, 1942) was an essayist, playwright and translator.
 He was also noted as a bibliophile, a critic, an editor in chief and publisher.
 He was a friend and collaborator of Franz Kafka.

 Life

 He was the son of a shoemaker and trained as an architect.
-As a member of the Jewish literati, he was at great risk in Nazi-occupied Europe and eventually succeeded after a lengthy odyssey in reaching the USA in 1941 where he settled in New York City.
+As a member of the literati, he was at great risk in Nazi-occupied Europe and eventually succeeded after a lengthy odyssey in reaching the USA in 1941 where he settled in New York City.

 Work

 He translated into German work by Walt Whitman, Oscar Wilde and Molière among others and also published his own monograph on the paintings of the symbolist Félicien Rops.
 He was also a prolific editor of small-press journals.

 Kafka said of him: "Franz Blei is much cleverer, and greater, than what he writes."
 (Janouch, 1971.
 "Conversations With Kafka").